 WISDOM FROM MY ROOTS

-I didn’t choose my path, I secretly dreamed about it until one day I found myself living it.
+I didn’t deliberately choose my path, I secretly dreamed about it until one day I found myself living it.

 *from a Martha Beck talk at See Jane Do conference.